 At a single expense, you’ll cover all your fulfillment needs.
 When the fulfillment is outsourced, you’re paying for an entire service and do not have to think much about it afterwards.

-When you’re negotiating with vendors, the cost is calculated per box and then multiplied by the number of your increasing goodies.
+When you’re negotiating with vendors, the cost is generally calculated per individual subscription box and then scaled up as your subscriber count increases, often with discounts the higher your volume.
 Simple as that – the costs of their employees, additional resources, and service is included.

 So, the big questions always revolve around one thing – money.
-But the main question remains – who do you want in charge of fulfillment operations?
+But another question remains – who do you want in charge of fulfillment operations?